artastier/UNISEG/UniverSeg/README.md

 - The results are stored in the ```Results``` folder.
 Inside, you can find as many folders as you supplied query images.

   The folders are named after the filename of the query images.
-  For each query image you will find a ```logs.txt``` file which contains the thresholds and the filenames of the support used in each batch.
+  For each query image you will find a ```logs.txt``` file which contains the Dice score and the filenames of the support used in each batch.

-  In addition, you can see the predicted mask and the ground truth mask on the query image to evaluate the performance of each support batch.
+  In addition, you can see the predicted mask (red) and the ground truth mask (green) on the query image to evaluate the performance of each support batch.
+If the prediction and the ground truth intersect, the color is yellow.

-# Improvements

-Add the Dice score in the ```logs.txt``` file.